lmu-osc/Introduction-Simulations-in-R/random-numbers-generators.md

 # Random number generators

 R contains several functions to generate random numbers.
-Type *`?function`* in your consol to get information on the function's arguments.
+Type *`?function`* in your consol to get information on the function's arguments (i.e. the values that must be provided to obtain the function's result).

 The function
 * `sample(x, n, replace=FALSE)` draws `n` values from a given vector `x` without replacement (by default)